Office of Information Technology

 As an NC State student, you will have a Unity ID and password, which are your credentials to access campus-wide computing services and facilities.

 Information about your Unity ID and password and help are provided during student orientation sessions, from the NC State Help Desk, and online on the OIT website.

 As a student, you may use the Unity computer labs that are equipped with Windows, Linux and Macintosh workstations that provide direct access to information technologies.
-Colleges and academic departments support additional computing facilities, and overall, there are more than 125 student-computing labs on campus, with more than 2,800 workstations with high-speed network connections.
+Colleges and academic departments support additional computing facilities, and overall, there are about 123 student-computing labs on campus, with about 2,800 workstations with high-speed network connections.
 NC State does not require you to own a computer, although specific colleges or programs may make this requirement.
 Information about computer recommendations, specifications and purchasing options are published online on the OIT website and updated annually.